sap-tutorials/Tutorials/tutorials/opps-basic-scenario-redeem-multicode-coupon/opps-basic-scenario-reserve_and_redeem_multi-code_coupon.md

 ### Reserve a Coupon Code

-You can now reserve a coupon code for the multi-code coupon **COFFEELOVER** using the **Coupon Management** service.
+You can now reserve a coupon code for the multi-code coupon **COFFEE LOVER** using the **Coupon Management** service.

 * Scenario: In your **Heidelberg** store (business unit ID: FC01), your customer has selected a coffee machine (material number: `COFFEE_MACHINE`, regular sales price: Euro 1000).
-At the time of check-out, the customer presents the coupon code for the multi-code coupon **COFFEELOVER** to the cashier.
+At the time of check-out, the customer presents the coupon code for the multi-code coupon **COFFEE LOVER** to the cashier.
 The client system calls the **Coupon Management** service to reserve the coupon code.

 * Desired Result: The coupon code is reserved.